 This section provides information on the proper use of a number of products that contain diphtheria, tetanus, and acellular pertussis booster vaccine.
 It may not be specific to Adacel.
 Please read with care.

 This vaccine comes with patient instructions.
 Read and follow these instructions carefully.
-Ask your doctor or nurse if you have any questions.
+Ask your doctor if you have any questions.

 You or your child may receive other vaccines at the same time as this one, but in a different body area.
 You should receive patient instructions for all of the vaccines.
 Make sure you understand all of the information and talk to your doctor or nurse if you have questions.

 It is important that you or your child receive all of the shots.
 Try to keep all scheduled appointments.
 Make another appointment as soon as possible if you or your child misses a dose of this vaccine.

 It is very important that you call the doctor right away if you or your child have any unwanted effects after receiving the vaccine.
 This may include fainting, seizures, a high fever, crying that will not stop, or severe redness or swelling where the shot was given.

 This vaccine may cause a serious type of allergic reaction called anaphylaxis, which can be life-threatening and requires immediate medical attention.
 Tell your doctor right away if you have a rash, itching, swelling of the tongue and throat, or trouble breathing after you get the injection.

 Fainting may occur after you receive this vaccine.
 You may also have vision changes, numbness or tingling in your arms, hands, or feet, or jerky movements of the arms and legs.
 Call the doctor right away if you or your child have any of these symptoms.